The Last Cuentista: Plot

 Petra tells Suma, Rubio, and Feathers another cuento.
 She meets a reprogrammed old man, Epsilon-5, who works in the ship's laboratory.
 Nyla orders Petra to create a defoliant that will remove some of Sagan's thick jungle.
 A boy named Voxy, who is one of the Collective but has secretly listened to Petra's cuentos, shows Petra a hidden room containing relics from Earth.
 Petra retrieves an obsidian pendant left to her by her grandmother Lita.

 Epsilon-5 tells Petra that Nyla has had him turn the deadly plant into an airborne toxin, and Petra realizes that Nyla plans to kill the first ship's colonists.
-Petra recognizes a birthmark on Epsilon-5's hand and realizes he is Javier.
+Petra recognizes a birthmark on Epsilon-5's hand and realizes he is Javier, her younger brother, who had been removed from stasis at least 70 years earlier than her.
 She attempts to neutralize the toxin.
 Len dies from his exposure to Sagan, so Nyla orders the Collective to prepare to depart for another planet.
 Petra retrieves Javier's old picture book and Suma's belongings from the relic room.
 When she reads Javier his book, he remembers her.
 He promises to fetch the other children but returns with Nyla.

 Nyla puts Petra back into stasis for reprogramming.
 Javier removes Petra from stasis and apologizes, saying he met Nyla by chance.
 He has already brought the other children to the shuttle.
 He launches the shuttle but stays behind to blow up the dock.

 When the shuttle arrives on Sagan, Petra learns that Voxy has stowed away with them.
 He says he no longer wants to be part of the Collective.
 Petra, Suma, Rubio, Feathers, and Voxy set out for the colony.
 Suma, who is still loyal to the Collective, begins to rebel at Petra's orders.
 Petra shows Suma her baby book and purple unicorn sweatshirt, and Suma remembers her old life.
 As the group approaches the settlement, a swarm of drones from the ship arrive and spray toxin.
 Petra despairs, believing that she failed to neutralize the toxin and that the first ship's colonists are now dead.
 The Collective's ship leaves Sagan.
 In the distance, from the settlement, Petra hears guitars and fiddles.